top of page

 IMG_8613.jpg

-Over three months, I juggled more than 120 advertisers, 100 advertorials, 3–10 journalists, and 1 very brave intern.
-I handled everything from ad placements, photoshoots, and layouts to proofreading, chasing clients, translating 230 pages into English, and keeping every deadline from imploding.
+Over three months, I juggled more than 120 advertisers, 100 advertorials, 10 journalists, and 1 incredible intern.
+I handled everything from ad placements, photoshoots, and layouts to proof-reading, chasing clients, translating 230 pages into English, and keeping every deadline from imploding.
 On the side, I even organized a major fashion shoot and two launch events that ended with a weeklong charcuterie feast - because yes, we had leftovers, and no, we had no regrets.

 It was chaos meets craft: client calls at 8 a.m., layout reviews at midnight, and a to-do list that required Olympic stamina.
 But it also gave me a new perspective on the Pays Basque - its people, its places, and the incredible community woven through it all.